Crested Gecko Care: Humidity, Plants & Common Mistakes

 Room temperature works for most households.
 If your home runs cold, use a low-wattage ceramic heat emitter or heat panel on the enclosure top, controlled by a thermostat.

 Heat pads and heat rocks aren't appropriate for arboreal species and can cause thermal burns.
-According to reptile veterinarians, heating the air rather than surfaces is the safer approach, but those heat rocks are on sale, so clearly they must work, right?
+Heating the air rather than surfaces is the safer approach, but those heat rocks are on sale, so clearly they must work, right?

 UVB Lighting: What Recent Research Tells Us

-For years, conventional wisdom said crested geckos didn't need UVB since they're crepuscular.
-Recent studies have challenged this assumption.
+For years, conventional wisdom said crested geckos didn't need UVB since they're crepuscular, and this assumption is incorrect.
 Turns out, decades of "common knowledge" was wrong.
 Who could have predicted.

 A 5-6% UVB fluorescent tube running 10-12 hours daily provides appropriate exposure without overwhelming them.
 Mount it inside the mesh top or use a fixture that combines LED and UVB.

-The Zoo Med ReptiSun 5.0 T5 HO provides the low-level UVB exposure that research now confirms crested geckos actually benefit from.
+The Zoo Med ReptiSun 5.0 T5 HO provides the low-level UVB exposure that crested geckos actually benefit from.

 Skip colored night lights, reptile vision research shows they disrupt natural sleep cycles.
 Complete darkness at night is what they need, not a purple glow that makes your tank look like a rave.